 The individual is allowed to sleep off and allowed to wake up on his/her off.
 Once she/he wakes up, the anaesthetist checks him/her and allows to drink coffee or tea.
-The complete narco interview is audio recoded and also written.
+The complete narco interview is audio recorded and also written.

-Admissibility of Criminal profiling and Deception Detection tests in Court
+Admissibility of Criminal Profiling and Deception Detection Tests in Court